By Observing Silence, You Can Hear Your Thoughts

 Knots are places where you feel tension, where you feel blocked strength, where you feel muscular contractions.
 It’s a place where pain is felt or anxiety or other things that make you not feel right.
 In the course of this hectic life, your tension is going to build up and you’re like a ticking time bomb ready to explode.
 Usually, you explode during crisis points in your life.
 These points include the experience of death, divorce, disease, or any type of disaster, whether it’s financial or otherwise.

-Tai Chi practice helped me to slow down the emotional storms inside me.
+Tai Chi meditations in practice helped me to slow down the emotional storms inside me.
 It helped me to gradually build my internal stability to have a sharp perspective on life.
 It helped me to build calmness until I clearly recognized and accepted my difficulties as my own.

 Tai Chi revealed to me my dysfunctions as a person for what they are – temporary struggles to overcome.
 With Tai Chi practice, I feel clear again.
 There’s no self-delusion and there’s no denying the trust in myself.
 My essence and my life purpose is very real.